AMERICAN RECOVERY AND REINVESTMENT ACT - OVERVIEW

 State of Nevada Transportation Information Related to the American Recovery and Reinvestment Act of 2009

-To ensure that Nevada maximized use of economic recovery transportation funds, high-priority highway preservation projects, as well as unfunded, low-cost improvements that will bring large benefits, were selected.
-Numerous highway preservation projects such as repaving were selected because they provide this high benefit-cost ratio and follow the Nevada Department of Transportation’s Financial Consequence-Based Pavement Management System.
+To ensure that Nevada maximized use of economic recovery transportation funds, high-priority highway preservation projects, as well as unfunded, low-cost improvements offering large benefits, were selected.
+Numerous highway preservation projects such as repaving were selected because they provided this high benefit-cost ratio and follow the Nevada Department of Transportation’s Financial Consequence-Based Pavement Management System.
 This system pro-actively repairs roadways before more costly, time-involved repairs are needed and has, in the past, saved the department up to $42 million per year.